klgraham/descent/README.md

 ## Bugs

-  * Node labels are printing with double colons
+  * All text is not yet lowercase
-  * Output keys have double colons
+  * The nodes are not merging correctly when the graphs are combined

 ### Remaining Work

-* Add the Datomic functionality
+* Add the storage functionality
 * Add a few CLI options

 ## License